The Product Owner’s guide to working with developers

 Developers work most effectively when a Product Owner knows the product well, and communicates this knowledge responsively and decisively.

 Know your product

-This is the first thing the developers mentioned.
+This is the first thing that the developers mentioned.
 The Product Owner brings the vision for the product.
 You’re the voice of the end user.
 You know the personas — the different types of users and how the product will make their lives better — and you bring a big picture view.

 “A Product Owner can see things a developer won’t see because we live inside the code.
 They can see the whole user experience,” is how one developer put it.

 You also have a product roadmap, a flexible, high-level plan for the future.
 You’ve mapped the stages along the way to building a valuable digital relationship with your customer, from first date to long term commitment.
 The plan helps developers make technical decisions that mean that later stages can be delivered without having to waste time revisiting past work.

 A developer told me about a time the development team asked the Product Owner to sketch out the future direction of the product.
 The Product Owner put together a roadmap which let the development team suggest a better way of achieving their goal.
 This cleared away technical debt (outdated, clunky code, tools or infrastructure).
 The new approach was faster and more stable for end users, and future development will also be faster, so it will cost less to implement new features.